Top of Page

 • Diversification of renewable energy procurement measures such as the installation of photovoltaic panels in own data centers, direct procurement of non-fossil fuel certificates

-• Planning new services with non-fossil fuel certificates, demonstration experiments of micro data centers in Iceland using 100% renewable energy, and others
+• Offering services utilizing non-fossil fuel certificates, technology development for reducing the energy consumption of AI processing infrastructure (a publicly funded project by the Ministry of Economy, Trade and Industry and NEDO), provision of container-type data centers, demonstration experiments of micro data centers in Iceland using 100% renewable energy, and others

 Increasing demand for low-carbon emission services